Terminal Review of the UNEP-GEF Project

 Nationally Determined Contributions

-Nationally Determined Contributions under the Paris Agreement Antigua and Barbuda’s updated Nationally Determined Contribution (NDC) advances the nation’s goal of net-zero emissions by 2040 through ambitious, technology-driven strategies that strengthen resilience, promote renewable energy, and ensure a just, inclusive transition aligned with sustainable development priorities.
-Nationally Determined Contributions NDC 2020 – 2030
+Nationally Determined Contributions under the Paris Agreement Summary Antigua and Barbuda’s updated Nationally Determined Contribution (NDC) advances the nation’s goal of net-zero emissions by 2040 through ambitious, technology-driven strategies that strengthen resilience, promote renewable energy, and ensure a just, inclusive transition aligned with sustainable development priorities.
+NDC 2020 – 2030

 Biennial Update Report